sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 The user(s) will now see the simulation in their Simulations list to access.
 The user will not receive any notification they were given access to the sim.

 You can also share simulations via Organizations.
-Read more about them {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/" text="here">}}.
+Read more about them [here](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations).

 ## Resource Budgets

-_this may want to go under Orgs?_
 The number of simulation resources a user can consume is limited for each user's account.
 For an account using a valid business email, a user is granted the following limits:

 - 60 vCPUs